 What is Biochar?

 Biochar is a specialized form of charcoal that is produced by heating biomass using high heat (typically 350 C to 1000 C) in low-oxygen environments that is suitable for use in agriculture.
 Commonly used as a soil amendment (typically combined with compost), biochar increases soil health, conserves and stores nutrients and water, and in many cases increases agricultural crop yields.
+Biochar is also an important way to capture and store carbon.

 Biochar has other environmentally beneficial uses, including stormwater filtration, as a feed supplement in dairy and poultry operations, and even as a beneficial additive in concrete production and construction materials.